DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - 📝Never assume that just because a worker was marked as attending or completing a training event that they actually learned anything or will be changing their behavior.
   - 📝Event and incident logs should be reviewed for the rate of occurrences of security violations due to employee actions and behaviors to see if there is any noticeable difference in the rate of occurrence or trends of incidents before and after a training presentation.
   - 📝Key Performance indicator (KPI): KPI can be used to measure performance (and success) of the awareness programe.
   - **Training** is teaching employees to perform their work tasks and to comply with the security policy.
-Training is typically hosted by an organization and is targeted to groups of employees with similar job functions.
+Training is typically hosted by an organization and is targeted to groups of employees with 📝similar job functions.
     - All new employees require some level of training so that they will be able to comply with all standards, guidelines, and procedures mandated by the security policy
     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
     - Program effectiveness evaluation, such as giving a quiz or monitoring security incident rate changes over time, can be used to measure whether the training is beneficial or a waste of time and resources
     -  quiz or exam immediately after an awareness or training event and a follow-up quiz/exam months later
   - **Education** is a more detailed endeavor in which students/users learn much more than they actually need to know to perform their work tasks
     - Education is most often associated with users pursuing certification or seeking job promotion
+    -  Most education programs are not hosted by the employer but by training organizations or colleges or universities.
+Education is not provided to workers in groups based on their job positions.
   - **Awareness** establishes a common baseline or foundation of security understanding across the entire organization and focuses on key or basic topics and issues related to security that all employees must understand.
 Although it is provided by the organization, it is not targeted to groups of workers since it applies to all employees.